bullbesh/smileface/README.md

 The output of the program shows average every c++ programmer face.
 Try it now.

 P.S.
-You will be able to see the smiley face only if you output is ASCII.
-Unfortunately, C++ allows you to convert all of this:
+You will be able to see the smile only if you output is ASCII.
+Unfortunately, C++ allows you to convert all of this stuff:

 ![](https://github.com/bullbesh/Smileface/blob/main/ascii.jpg "ASCII table.")